LeanPlot

 ✨ Key features

-– produce a plot from a Lean function or an array of points with zero configuration. - Composable graphics algebra – overlay or stack plots with the
+- One-liner helpers lineChart/scatterChart– produce a plot from a Lean function or an array of points with zero configuration.

-. - Layered API – start at the high level and drop down to
+- Layered API – start at the high level and drop down to PlotSpecor the raw Recharts props whenever you need fine-grained control.

-uniformly sample any codomain that implements[ToFloat]
+- Sampling utilities – sample/sampleManyuniformly sample any codomain that implements[ToFloat].

-. - Demo gallery – ready-to-run examples under
+- Demo gallery – ready-to-run examples under LeanPlot/Demos(linear, quadratic, cubic, overlay, stack, bar, area…).

 🏗 Installation

-Add LeanPlot to your project's lakefile.toml
+Add LeanPlot to your project's lakefile.toml:

 [[require]]